-Alan works at Canonical as a Developer Advocate for Snapcraft and Community Advocate for Ubuntu.
+Alan works at Influx Data as an Engineering Manager for Telegraf.
 Alan has been using Ubuntu since 4.10 – the Warty Warthog and never looked back.
-Previously Alan spent 13 years working as a system admin on some evil German proprietary software, but did what he could for Ubuntu and Linux in his spare time.
+Alan spent 9 years at Canonical as a Community Manager / Engineering Manager / Developer Advocate.
+Prior to that Alan spent 13 years working as a system admin on some evil German proprietary software, but did what he could for Ubuntu and Linux in his spare time.
 He first encountered Linux in the mid-1990s, and ran Red Hat then Debian on the desktop and server until Ubuntu Warty came out.
 Alan became an Ubuntu member in 2006 and has in the past been the contact person for the UK LoCo team, a member of the LoCo Council and a member of the EMEA Membership board and the Community Council.
 He used to quite dislikes forums, then discourse came along and changed his mind.
 Alan likes cats.
 Alan is @popey on twitter.

 Mark can at least code, and develops mainly on the Moodle Virtual Learning Environment.
 He’s used Ubuntu since Warty Warthog.
 He plays a lot of games (all on Ubuntu), and is the obligatory long-haired bearded geek of the Ubuntu Podcast.
 Mark is @marxjohnson on twitter.